Video: Q&A with The Minimalists

 Yes, we do make some money from this site, but that’s not the reason we started it.
-This site is 100% reader supported, which means we chose not to use any advertisements on our site.
+This site is 100% reader-supported, which means we chose not to use any advertisements.
 We believe this makes a better, more honest experience for our readers.

 So, there are only a few ways this site makes money: our books, our classes, and stuff we recommend.
-For more info, visit our reader supported page.
-Your generosity will help keep this site alive.
-Thank you for your support.
-We appreciate it.
+For more info, visit our books page.
+Your generosity helps keep this site alive.
+Thank you for your support—we appreciate it!

 Ryan: If we got rid of comments, then how did you ask that question?

-Josh: Actually, we recently wrote and essay about why we killed the comments on this site.
+Josh: Actually, we wrote an essay about why we killed the comments on this site.

-Question: I noticed you guys have two domains for this site: theminimalists.com and themins.com.
+Q: I noticed you guys have two domains: TheMinimalists.com and TheMins.com.
 What’s the difference?

 Ryan: I did.
 I used a Polaroid camera and some cool Microsoft Paint effects to really spruce things up.
 Nice, huh?

-Ryan: Send me a fax or a telegram or, preferably, a note via carrier pigeon.
+Ryan: Send me a fax, a telegram, or, preferably, a note via carrier pigeon.

-Question: Why are you guys so freaking cool and funny and handsome?
+Q: Why are you guys so freaking cool, funny, and handsome?

-Joshua: Umm, Ryan, you aren’t supposed to be asking the questions here.
+Joshua: Uh, Ryan, you aren’t supposed to be asking the questions here.